TensorYue/Concrete-Crack-Segmentation/README.md

 ## Phase 1 - Implementation of U-Net on Concrete Crack Segmentation

+## Phase 2 - Improvement of U-Net on Shallow Crack Segmentation

 ## Abstract
 Comparison between Traditional U-Net and Inception U-Net while training on biased dataset.
 For the detailed instruction, please view Instruction.ppt.
 ### Result with U-Net